 Seeks Central assistance for Singhpora Tunnel, Rs.
 600 cr for earthquake hit families

-KISHTWAR – Strongly advocating transfer of Dulhasti Hydro Electric Power Project to Jammu and Kashmir to enable it address increasing power supply demand and strengthen economy, Jammu Kashmir chief minister, Omar Abdullah Tuesday said that states bulk production of hydro power was the only way forward to ensure socio-economic welfare of the State.
+KISHTWAR Strongly advocating transfer of Dulhasti Hydro Electric Power Project to Jammu and Kashmir to enable it address increasing power supply demand and strengthen economy, Chief Minister, Omar Abdullah Tuesday said that bulk production of hydro power in the State is only way forward to ensure socio-economic welfare of the State.

 Addressing a public gathering here in presence of Prime Minister, Dr. Manhoman Singh, UPA Chairperson, Sonia Gandhi, Governor, N. N. Vohra, Union Minister, Ghulam Nabi Azad and various other Central and State dignitaries who arrived here to lay foundation of Ratli HEP, the Chief Minister said that optimum utilization of two great resources of water and natural beauty possessed by Jammu and Kashmir could transform the economic and development scenario of the State.